felixlinker/tamarin-workshop/ex3/OAuth.md

 format with a character encoding of UTF-8 in the HTTP request entity-body:

 * **code** REQUIRED.
 The authorization code received from the authorization server.
-* **redirect_uri** REQUIRED, if the "redirect_uri" parameter was included in the authorization request as described in Section [Authorization Request](#authorization-request), and their values MUST be identical.
 * **client_id** REQUIRED.

 The client MUST authenticate with the authorization server as described in Section [Client Authentication](#client-authentication).